stutlerk/ihs-website/_apcs/projects/proj1.md

     total: 25
   implementation:
     criteria:
-      - criterion: '`main` is a concise summary of program behavior'
+      - criterion: main is a concise summary of program behavior
         value: 1
-      - criterion: '`produceAnswer` is implemented as required'
+      - criterion: produceAnswer is implemented as required
         value: 2
       - criterion: Program uses good procedural decomposition, including parameters and return values
-        value: 3
+        value: 2
       - criterion: Program is well-documented and uses good style
         value: 2
       - criterion: Checkpoint 1
-        value: 2
+        value: 4
       - criterion: Checkpoint 2
         value: 4
-    total: 14
+    total: 15
 ---
 ### Overview
 Modern computers are capable of an incredibly varied set of operations and behaviors, from analyzing data to playing movies to supporting complex three-dimensional games.
 At the core of all these programs, however, is the central talent of computers—- performing mathematical operations.
 We will utilize this basic skill to implement a calculator program that will perform a variety of operations on fractions.